 The liner notes of the CD for Led Zeppelin IV contain the lyrics to only one song from the album – “Stairway to Heaven” – which are accompanied by a drawing of a strange old man standing on the peak of a mountain, leaning on a staff in one hand, holding a lantern aloft in the other, and dressed in a hooded robe.
 You’ve probably seen him on the grungy t-shirts and posters of your stoned classmates in high school.

 It was such a subtle, simple costume, too.
 All I would need was a staff, lantern, and robe.
-But it would seem so much more elaborate than it really was because of the props (by the way, my lantern was real, with a candle in it, and I attached a hook to my staff so I wouldn’t be forced to have my hands full all night).
+But it would seem so much more elaborate than it really was because of the props (by the way, my lantern was real, with a candle in it, and I attached a hook to my staff from which to hang the lamp, so I wouldn’t be forced to have my hands full all night).

 But I was curious.
 What the hell was this mysterious character, anyway?

 That Halloween was great.
 Only two people recognized me as the Stairway Guy (one of whom came up to me, singing the song in an impressive impersonation of Robert Plant).
-But the guesses other people came up with were great, even though they were not what I’d intended.
-I expected to hear Gandalf; I did not expect – and was disappointed – to hear Dumbledore.
+But the guesses other people came up with were fantastic, even though they were not what I’d intended.
+I was not surprised to hear Gandalf; I did not expect – and was disappointed – to hear Dumbledore.
 I mean, really?
 I guess he is a wizard, and I looked like a wizard.
 I was called a wizard many times that night.**

 This is why it was such a great costume.
 It was meant to be something specific, but it looks mysteriously generic enough to be any number of things, and it left an impression on everyone.
-I could learn a bit about a person’s interests just from their guess of my costume.
-And if anyone automatically got the Zeppelin reference, they were the winners of the night (like I said, there were only two).
+I could learn a tiny bit about a person’s interests just from their guess of my costume.
+And if anyone automatically got the Zeppelin reference, they were the winners of the night (like I said, there were only two who got it off the bat, although most people had that “aha” moment when I explained it to them).
 Not to mention, the lantern was a big hit with everyone, especially when I would offer to light peoples’ smokes with it.

 So in a roundabout sort of way, it was the Hermit, working through Led Zeppelin, who originally attracted me to the Tarot.
 His beacon lit my path.
 The rest, as they say, is history.